BashitaliShaikh/Doctors_prescription/README.md

-# DocScribe: Medical QA Chatbot
+# BreadcrumbsDoctors_prescription bot: Medical QA Chatbot

 ## Introduction
-DocScribe is a medical question-and-answer chatbot that revolutionizes how we interact with medical data.
+Doctors_prescription is a medical question-and-answer chatbot that revolutionizes how we interact with medical data.
 DocScribe provides quick, accurate responses to both general medical inquiries and patient-specific questions.
 Our main goal is to enhance medical report accessibility and comprehension.
 DocScribe achieves this through:

 - Transcription of medical reports into a more accessible format.
 - Providing answers to general medical questions.